Patient Portal206-264-1111 Schedule Appointment

 • Anxiety, depression, or mood changes

-Because these symptoms are so varied, people often get misdiagnosed—or are told that nothing is wrong and that it’s “all in their head.”
-And since the bite might have happened years earlier, patients don’t make the connection to a tick.
+Because these symptoms are so varied, people are often misdiagnosed or told it’s “all in their head.”
+And since the bite may have happened years earlier, the connection to a tick is often missed.

-When patients and doctors are better informed, we can start asking the right questions, running the right tests, and giving people the answers they’ve been searching for.
+When patients and doctors are better informed, we can ask the right questions, run the right tests, and provide answers that people have been searching for.

-If you’ve been struggling with unexplained symptoms—especially when they include fatigue, joint pain, brain fog, or neurological issues—it’s worth considering whether a tick-borne illness is be playing a role, even if you never saw a rash or remember a bite.
+If you’ve been struggling with unexplained symptoms—especially fatigue, joint pain, brain fog, or neurological issues—it’s worth considering whether a tick-borne illness could be playing a role, even if you never saw a rash or remember a bite.

 And remember to take good care of your body.
 It’s the only place that you have to live.